Gearbox-protocol/security/bug-bounty/v3-scope.md

 ## Deployed contracts

 This is the list of contracts deployed on Ethereum Mainnet that can be used for PoC.
-Unless specified otherwise, all relevant deployed contracts have the `version` constant set to `3_00`.
+Unless specified otherwise, all relevant deployed contracts have the `version` constant set to `3_00` (for adapters it's called `_gearboxAdapterVersion`, and some contracts don't have it at all).
 Note that in order to optimize gas costs for users, we often need to deploy multiple instances of the same contract.

 ### Governance